destaMo/Scrum-Notes/content/web_development/skills/Styling/02_junior_II.md

 # TECHNOLOGY :: Frontend :: CSS/HTML

 Besides a small tech interview, prepare a list of PR's or other contributions that prove your understanding of the subject from J1 and J2.
-If you don't have any you can implement a design from dribbble.
+If you don't have any you can implement a design from dribble.
 Pick one that you like for desktop and mobile, and send it to me for approval before you start coding.
 While implementing, keep in mind the [Selleo CSS writing best practices](https://gist.github.com/ArekJanik/0f2a101935aed483782c15f2d5b73273).
 For easier feedback, prepare it as a PR.

 &nbsp;